-Ron Schaefer offers full spectrum Taxidermy Services, Bronze Sculptures and Wildlife Drawings.
-Ron Schaefer, a Texas taxidermist, founder and artisan for Heads Above The Rest LLC® and has been studying the fine art of molding and adjusting skin since 1975.
-He specializes mainly in life size African and Exotics with his passion being Cats.
+Ron Schaefer offers full spectrum Big Game Taxidermy Services, Bronze Sculpture Services and Wildlife Drawings For Sale.
+Ron Schaefer, a big game Texas taxidermist, founder and artisan for Heads Above The Rest LLC® Big Game Taxidermy Studio and has been studying the fine art of molding, adjusting skin and mounting big game since 1975.
+He specializes mainly in life size African, North American, and European Exotics with his passion being Cats.

-Heads Above The Rest LLC® is not a large production firm.
-Ron Schaefer strives for low volume, accepting a limited number of clients each year, enabling him to maintain high quality craftsmanship and customer care.
-He leads the industry in higher standards and you will see a definite difference when working with Heads Above The Rest LLC®
+Heads Above The Rest LLC® Big Game Taxidermy Studio in Texas is not a large production firm.
+Ron Schaefer strives for low volume, accepting a limited number of clients each year, enabling him to maintain long-lasting museum-quality craftsmanship and customer care.
+He leads the big game taxidermy industry in higher standards and you will see a definite difference when working with Heads Above The Rest LLC® Big Game Taxidermy Studio.

 |Taxidermy Articles published by Master Taxidermist Ron Schaefer|

 |– Back to Top –|